Drive-in One, 2002

 Text Français en bas de page

-Naturally I took the tripod and the 6x6 Rolleiflex out of the trunk of the rental car and started taking frames.
-Digital photography cameras were still rather basic at the time.
+Naturally I took the tripod and the 6x6 Rolleiflex out of the trunk of the rental car and started shooting frames.
+Digital photography cameras were still rather basic and rare.
 I accepted the limitations of shooting with a film camera.
 In fact I discovered that these limitations became the strength of this series in the end.

-To begin with, having to set up a tripod in a Drive-in theater is not a small feat.
+To begin with, having to set up a tripod in a Drive-In theater is not a small feat.
 The challenge became apparent immediately as I was confronted by a security guard who thought I was shooting video to produce bootleg copies of the movies being projected.
 This one time I was lucky enough because the guard recognised my Rollei.
 His father used one when he was a kid to take family snapshots.
 So he allowed me to continue shooting but asked me to try and be discreet.
-Up north, security guards were not as understanding as this man.
+Up north in the New York metropolitan area, security guards were not as understanding.

-A few months later, I tried to replicate this experience in a Drive-in up near New York City.
+A few months later, I tried to replicate this experience up north in a Drive-In up near New York City.
 This time a friend and I were chased out by security.They had no interest in hearing about my artistic musings about recording the passing of time in the form of superimposed collage-like image-improvisations.
-So we had to run out of the Drive-in and rafter fast.
+So we had to drive out of the Drive-In and rather fast.

-The American photographer Robert Adams, writes about the hardships photographers face often under the harassment of overzealous guards, the police and other bullies, who just do not understand the artistic drive and the unusual places it takes some of us.
+The American photographer Robert Adams, writes about the hardships photographers face often under the harassment of overzealous guards, the police and other bullies, who just do not understand the artistic drive and the unusual places it takes some of us photographers.

 Another interesting limitation of shooting long exposures on film with a tripod, was the improvisational character of it all.
-In order for an image to be recorded on the film, the shutter had to be placed on the B setting, in order to stay open for anywhere from 20 to 30 seconds at F22.
-Because I wanted both the blurry superimposed image on the screen, while the rest of the surrounding environment to be as sharp as possible.
+In order for an image to be recorded on the film, the aperture had to be placed on the B setting, in order to stay open for a long exposure.
+Because I wanted both the blurry superimposed image on the screen, and the rest of the surrounding environment to be as sharp as possible.

-For example in Drive-in 1, there is a rather symbolic and mysterious female figure.
-And in combination with the number 1 designating the screen, the narrative became already intricate with some powerful resonances and associations.
+For example in Drive-In 1, there is a rather symbolic and mysterious female figure.
+And in combination with the number 1 designating the screen, the narrative became already intricate.
+A female form and the number one having some powerful resonances and associations.
 Nevermind that the movie playing on the screen was a light romantic Hollywood movie.

 These recorded images, recorded time really, often have a deep mysterious feeling.
-As if those figures or abstractions emerged out of the depths like hazy memories or out of the subconscious.
+As if those figures or abstractions recorded emerged out of the collective subconscious.

 -----------